berachain/docs/apps/bex/content/developers/help/error-codes.md

 # Error Codes

-All error codes for BEX core contracts are defined in `BalancerErrors.sol` [TODO: link].
+All error codes for BEX core contracts are defined in `BalancerErrors.sol`.
 Comments and context for errors are provided below:

 ## Math